 Over at CU, the graduates are marching down the aisle in double file.
 Kelly looks around, annoyed that there's still no sign of Brandon.

 Val is standing on the cliff above the freeway, dressed in a lovely black frock (which, incidentally, is perfect for rushing off to one's graduation ceremony after a fake suicide attempt) and standing at the edge of the cliff as though she's actually trying to summon up the courage to leap to her death.
 Brandon arrives on the scene and cries out, "Don't do this!" but Valerie tells him to go away, and that soon, eventually, quite possibly she's not going to be a problem for him anymore.
 Brandon hops the security fence and joins her on the cliff.
 He asks, "What are you doing out here?" and she's like, "What do you think?"
 Brandon reminds her that they're supposed to be graduating today, not killing themselves, and that - if they hurry - they still have time to make it to the ceremony.
 Valerie asks, "What about afterwards?" and he promises they'll go home...and that he'll deal with Kelly about the living arrangements.
 He urges her again to back away from the cliff and come to the graduation ceremony with him and...she does.
-Shocker.
+Contrived crisis averted.

 Chancellor Arnold is delivering a speech to the graduates about pursuing their dreams...blah blah, when Brandon and Valerie arrive, quickly get into their caps and gowns, and take their seats.
 A few seconds later, Chancellor Arnold calls on Brandon to accept his Awesomest Student Award, and Brandon heads onto the stage...while Kelly shoots Valerie the stink-eye.
 Brandon delivers a short thank you speech, then says he has only one thing left to say, "Have we graduated yet?!"
 The chancellor asks everyone to rise and turn the tassels on their caps from right to left...and as everyone starts applauding, Steve hits the detonate button, and suddenly the confetti canons go off, and everyone gets showered with pounds of confetti.
 That's going to be a big mess for someone to clean up later.

 The Walsh house.
-Kelly asks Brandon where he raced off to earlier, but he tells her that Valerie made him promise not to.
+Kelly asks Brandon where he raced off to earlier, but he tells her that Valerie made him promise not to tell.
 She makes a face and goes, "So?" so he caves and tells her that when he arrived at the Shangri-La, Valerie was pretending she was about to leap off a cliff and onto a freeway.
 Kelly chuckles and says, "No wonder she didn't tell anyone.
 No one would believe she'd kill herself."
 Brandon tells her she's being cold, but Kelly insists that Valerie's a drama queen who loves herself too much to ever commit suicide.
 Brandon points out that it was still a cry for help, and he's going to answer that cry by allowing her to continue to live at Casa Walsh.
 Kelly looks deflated and says, "She won" and tells Brandon he's being far too easy on the manipulative diva.

 Steve tells Valerie he's very pleased with how his prank turned out, and he's also pleased that Brandon is allowing her to stay on at Casa Walsh.
 Valerie asks him if she can tag along to the Roaring '20s party with him and Clare, and he says that Clare may not attend, since she wants to spend as much time as possible with her dad before he jets off to Paris.